-Let's Encrypt is a new Certificate Authority (CA) that provides an easy way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
-It simplifies the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
+Let’s Encrypt is a new Certificate Authority (CA) that provides a way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
+It streamlines the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
 Currently, the entire process of obtaining and installing a certificate is fully automated on both Apache and Nginx web servers.

 In this tutorial, we will show you how to use the

 certbot Let’s Encrypt client to obtain a free SSL certificate and use it with Nginx on CentOS 7.
 We will also show you how to automatically renew your SSL certificate.

 Before following this tutorial, you’ll need a few things.

 sudoprivileges.
 You can learn how to set up such a user account by following steps 1-3 in our initial server setup for CentOS 7 tutorial.

 example.com, that domain must resolve to your server for the validation process to work.
 Our setup will use example.com and www.example.com as the domain names, so both DNS records are required.

 Once you have all of the prerequisites out of the way, let’s move on to installing the Let’s Encrypt client software.

 The first step to using Let’s Encrypt to obtain an SSL certificate is to install the